Max Muncy Player Props: Dodgers vs. Padres

 Max Muncy At The Plate

-- Among the qualified hitters in MLB play, he ranks 132nd in batting average, 16th in on-base percentage, and third in slugging.
+- Among the qualified hitters, he ranks 139th in batting average, while his on-base percentage ranks 12th and he is fifth in slugging.

-- Muncy has picked up a hit in 15 of 29 games this season, with multiple hits six times.

-- In 44.8% of his games this season, Muncy has notched at least one RBI.
-In five of those games (17.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 13 games this season (43.3%), Muncy has picked up an RBI, and in five of those games (16.7%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.